Lin8x/airline-crack/README.md

 This is a small tool which allows for easy accessability to spoofing your MAC Address and scanning IP addresses.
 The idea behind this is to help you obtain free airplane wifi.

+Authors and contibutors are not responsible for whatever you do with this tool.
+You are responsible for your own actions!

 ------------------------------------------------------------------------